See any favorites here?

 If

-inclusion) depends on agreeing
+belonging (acceptance and inclusion) depends on agreeing with

-relatives' core be-liefs, then minor and grown kids risk
+relatives' core beliefs, then minor and grown kids risk

-loss of family status and inclusion if they openly dis-agree with ancestors' prejudices.
+loss of family status and inclusion if they openly disagree with ancestors' prejudices.
 They risk clan rejection, scorn, ridicule, expulsion and "aloneness."

 An